Riyzzhy/StockPrediction/README.md

 There are several ways of editing your application.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via Vercel will be committed automatically to this repo.

 **Use your preferred IDE**